How Corporate Culture Drives Revenue Growth (or Derails It)

 Facebook Twitter Email LinkedIn

-If you want to create year over year revenue growth, be sure you understand the relationship between corporate culture and growth.
+If you want to create sustainable and high revenue growth, be sure you understand the relationship between corporate culture and growth.
 Smart leaders know growth strategies must go through culture to produce results.
 How the company culturally views areas like decisions, customers, markets, quality, and risk tolerance plays a key role in go-to-market strategy execution.

 What Corporate Culture Is